Montel Vontavious Porter or MVP for short is one of the most talented wrestlers of his generation.

 How was it working at Booker T’s recent All-Star Clinic in Houston, Texas?

-I actually reside here in Houston, Texas because of Booker T. We have been putting on a clinic at Booker’s wrestling school and there has been a very good turn out, so far so good, and I know he wants to do these very three months or so.
+I actually reside here in Houston, Texas because of Booker T. We have been putting on a clinic at Booker’s wrestling school and there has been a very good turn out, so far so good, and I know he wants to do these every three months or so.
 Booker says it best, we’re not training anybody, we are teaching people with an emphasis on physiology and fundamentals.

 Booker T and yourself had quite similar childhoods in terms of getting into trouble with the police and your path into wrestling, did that help you become close friends?